robocomp/robocomp/doc/FAQ.md

 ls
 # Make it executable
 chmod +x installScript.sh
-# Then you can run it
+# Then you can run it with
 ./installScript.sh
 ```